Our top pick: 3 Step Divorce

 An annulment declares that the marriage was never legal or valid in the first place, whereas a divorce ends the marriage.
 The key difference is what happens after.
 If you’re divorced, you’ve been previously married.
 But if you’ve had an annulment, the marriage never existed.

 To get an annulment, you must prove that you have a legal reason for it.
 On the other hand, most states allow for a no-fault divorce that doesn’t require proof of wrongdoing.

-Here are a few key differences between the two:
+Here are some key differences between the two: